Teucer of Babylon

 Teucer of Babylon (also spelled Teukros and Tinkalūŝā) was an ancient Egyptian astrologer of uncertain date, though likely in or before the first century AD.
+He was most likely of Greek descent.
 David Pingree concluded that he is used as a source by Vettius Valens and Rhetorius, which dates him to at least the first century AD, while Wolfgang Hübner argues Marcus Manilius and Julius Firmicus Maternus drew on some of his materials, dating him to at least the first century BC.
 Teucer is mentioned by the philosopher Porphyry, which places him definitively before the third century AD.

 The "Babylon" in his name is the Babylon Fortress near Cairo.

 He combined the zodiac with melothesia and geography, and created many unconventional constellations and is very important for the paranatellonta (constellations that rise together with certain degrees of the zodiacal signs).

-His work was translated into Middle Persian, which was then translated into Arabiac.
+His work was translated into Middle Persian, which was then translated into Arabic.

 We know fragments of three texts: